pearcej/complex/_sources/SmallWorldGraphs/DijkstrasAlgorithm.rst

 **Dijkstra’s algorithm** solves the “single source shortest path problem”, which means that it finds the minimum distance from a given “source” node to every other node in the graph (or at least every connected node).

-I’ll present a simplified version of the algorithm that considers all edges the same length.
+We’ll present a simplified version of the algorithm that considers all edges the same length.
 The more general version works with any non-negative edge lengths.

 The simplified version is similar to the breadth-first search in the previous section except that we replace the set called ``seen`` with a dictionary called ``dist``, which maps from each node to its distance from the source: